jennaknudsen/jennaknudsen/README.md

 A website I created with two colleagues for a course project.
 It simulates a bagel shop from the perspective of a customer, an employee, a manager, and an owner.
 This webpage was created using the Django framework.

+* Various actions such as customer/employee account creation, placing an order, adding more inventory stock, adding account funds to customer balances, etc. are supported.
+  * Customer accounts can be created by anyone, but employee accounts must be created by a manager.
+* The client sends various HTTP requests to the Django server, the Django server handles these requests using Python programs, and the server returns a new webpage back to the client.
+* This project uses an SQLite database to hold all information for customers, accounts, menu items, etc.

 </details>

 ## Languages and Tools